ashu-beckham/Algo/issue_template.md

 Link for description of algorithm
 Want to work on this issue : [Yes/No]
+Language